ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 ## Integration

 When using Ember inside another project, you may want to launch Ember only when a specific route is accessed.
-If you're preloading the Ember javascript before you access the route, you have to disable `autoRun`:
+If you're preloading the Ember JavaScript before you access the route, you have to disable `autoRun`:

 ```javascript